andmydignity/anti-tayyip-bot/README.md

     USER_AGENT=your_user_agent

-Be sure to install the requirements
+Be sure to install the requirements beforehand:

     pip install -r requirements.txt